hoodler42/nest-todos/docs/architecture.md

 You define in the interface what your use case sends to the "Geo API" as well as what it should return.
 Make your business logic based on that and voilà.
 Once this is done, you can create the implementation (adapter) of your abstraction (interface).
-In our case, the first adapter will be the "Geo GMaps API" and when GMaps is no longer affordable, you create a new implementation "Geo Alternative API".
-Instead of injecting the GMaps implementation you just need to inject the "Alternative" one!
+In our case, the first adapter will be the "Geo Google Maps API" and when Google Maps is no longer affordable, you create a new implementation "Geo Alternative API".
+Instead of injecting the Google Maps implementation you just need to inject the "Alternative" one!

 ## Folders